pypyr/pypyr/docs/adr/0004-config-files.md

         - Windows: `%ALLUSERSPROFILE%` (usually `C:\ProgramData``)
 3. In the user/shared config dirs, look for `pypyr/config.yaml`
-4. To mitigate upset where users have strong opinions about where config should live, environment variable `PYPYR_CONFIG_FILE` over-rides opinionated implementation of per user/shared config locations, while still doing the current directory look-up a usual.
+4. To mitigate upset where users have strong opinions about where config should live, environment variable `$PYPYR_CONFIG_GLOBAL` over-rides opinionated implementation of per user/shared config locations, while still doing the current directory look-up as usual.
 5. All config is optional. pypyr work with sensible defaults without any special config intervention necessary.
-6. Only allow known properties in config file with a clear explicit error on unexpected keys.
+6. Only allow known properties in config files with a clear explicit error on unexpected keys.